CodeF53/inhumane-cards/README.md

   - [x] add pack to card seeding
   - [x] add category to card seeding
     - [x] categories.json (this took me 2 hours aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa)

+Future Stretch Goals":
+- [ ] Switch to ActionCable and turbo for GameState
+- [ ] Switch to Next.js

 ## Is this legal?
 Cards Against Humanity® is distributed under a [Creative Commons BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).